mehrdad-bm/mobility_shift/README.md

 ## Use, Contribute, and Extend!
-We hope this repository inspires further developments in the field of Smart Mobility and Data Analysis for Intelligent Transportation.
+You are most welcome to contribute and extend the code.
+I hope this repository inspires further development in the field of Smart Mobility and Data Analysis for Intelligent Transportation.

 Please acknowledge and cite this repository if you use the code.

-You are also most welcome to contribute and extend the code.

 ## How to Use